 1. The Days You Are Not Fertile

-An egg lives about a day after ovulation and sperm live about six days after sex, [so] you’re basically fertile for around seven days of every menstrual cycle: the five days before you ovulate, and the day you ovulate.
-You can also get pregnant a day or two after ovulation, but it's less likely.
+According to Planned Parenthood, you are at your most fertile during the days closest to ovulation, and most likely to get pregnant.
+An egg lives about a day after ovulation and sperm live about five days after sex.
+So, your body is essentially fertile for around six days of every menstrual cycle, aka the five days before you ovulate and the day you ovulate.
+Additionally, you can get pregnant a day or two after ovulation, but it's less likely.